Coded-By-Pratiksha/coded-by-pratiksha.github.io/_posts/2025-05-31-Send-Table-in-Email.md

 - Opportunity → OpportunityLineItems
 - CustomObject → Related Items

----

 ### 💡 Bonus Tip

 You can even extend this logic to include **totals, discount fields, or hyperlinks** in the table if needed!

----

-Let me know in the comments if you'd like the Flow screenshots or reusable components!
+Let me know if you face similar requirement and how did you achieve it, Thank You!